University Hospitals Cleveland Medical Center

 AI vs. radiologists: can computers spot lung nodules better?

-Diagnosis Recruiting nowThis study tests an AI tool that reads chest X-rays to find lung nodules, which can be a sign of lung cancer.
-About 46,000 chest X-rays will be analyzed by both the AI and radiologists to see how well the AI performs.
-The goal is to see if AI can help speed up and improve detecti…
+Diagnosis Recruiting nowThis study tests whether an AI tool can accurately detect lung nodules on chest X-rays.
+About 46,000 chest X-rays will be analyzed by both AI and radiologists to see how well they agree.
+The goal is to see if AI can help speed up and improve the detection of potentially serious l…

 Sponsor: University Hospitals Cleveland Medical Center • Aim: Diagnosis